asa1997/test_repo/README.md

 # Prerequisite

 Please use OAH commands to create Bes installed virtual machine.
+Use oah-installer to get oah environments/commands.

 For more details about oah-installar please visit [github page](https://github.com/jobyko/oah-installer/blob/master/README.md) and for oah shell info use [readme](https://github.com/jobyko/oah-shell/blob/master/README.md) for the same.

 oah-installer help in the process of oah shell install.
-The oah shell will provides oah commands thorugh which user can spin up different oah environment BeSman is one among the environment (oah-bes-vm).
+The oah shell will provides oah commands through which user can spin up different oah environment BeSman is one among the environment (oah-bes-vm).
+Both installer and shell comes under OAH initiatives.

 OpenAppHack (OAH) is built on top of opensource DevOps tools.
 OAH is a vendor neutral environment provisioning approach that enables rapid development and prototyping of open source solution.